Armando Picchi

 Armando Picchi (/it/; 20 June 1935 – 27 May 1971) was an Italian football player and coach.
-Regularly positioned as a libero, he captained the Inter Milan side known as "La Grande Inter".
+Regularly positioned as a libero, he captained the Inter Milan side known as "Grande Inter".

 Club career

 Early career

 Born in Livorno, Picchi started his career by playing for Livorno.
 In 1959, he moved to SPAL, before moving later at the peak of his time, and most of his career, to Inter Milan.